Skip to main content

 Fix:

-1. Test credentials directly: mysql -h localhost -u otel_monitor -p -e "SELECT 1;"
+1. Test credentials directly: mysql -h localhost -u otel_monitor -p -e "SELECT 1;".

-2. Verify the user has the required grants: SHOW GRANTS FOR 'otel_monitor'@'%';
+2. Verify the user has the required grants: SHOW GRANTS FOR 'otel_monitor'@'%';.

-3. Check MYSQL_USER and MYSQL_PASSWORD environment variables
+3. Check the MYSQL_USER and MYSQL_PASSWORD environment variables.

 No metrics appearing in Scout